 I love to measure all my ingredients into small bowls before starting a recipe.
 Even if this lemon pound cake is super easy and straightforward to make, it requires quite a few ingredients.

-So preparation is the key to avoid mistakes!
+So preparation is the key to avoiding mistakes!

 These are the ingredients you need: